Drew Maloney: Political career

 In June 2012, Maloney left Ogilvy Government Relations to join the Republican National Committee as External Affairs Advisor during Mitt Romney's second unsuccessful presidential campaign.
 In March 2017, Maloney was nominated to serve as Assistant Secretary of Treasury for Legislative Affairs.
 Prior to assuming this role, he served as acting Deputy Under Secretary of the Treasury for Legislative Affairs under United States Secretary of the Treasury Steven Mnuchin.
 He was preceded as assistant secretary by Anne Elizabeth Wall.
 Maloney left this position in June 2018.

 Energy industry

 In December 2012, Maloney was appointed vice president of global government and external affairs for the Hess Corporation, a global producer of crude oil and natural gas.

 American Investment Council

 On June 20, 2018, Maloney was named president and chief executive officer to the American Investment Council.

 Personal life

-Maloney is married to Sabra L. Klein, a professor at the Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland.
+Maloney is married to Sabra Klein, a professor at the Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland.
 They have two children together.
 Maloney is a member of the board of trustees at the Woodrow Wilson International Center for Scholars and the Meridian International Center, and a former member at Randolph–Macon College.
 In 2010 he and his wife established the endowment the Klein-Maloney Women in Science Fellowship at Randolph Macon.